GavynBryan/SimplePointers/README.md

 	std::cout << pBob->getName() << " says, \"AND HEY, I'M STILL BOB! :)\"" << std::endl;
 }
 ```
 Notice that -> on pBob->getName().
 The arrow *points* to the value being accessed by the pointer.
-You really can't talk about "pointers" in a neutral way without using the word "point". ;)
+POINTERS.

+I'd also like to *point* out that if Bob's name were to be changed internally (from within the class itself) then this would also reflect when you call pBob->getName().
+Similar to how changing the values of the raw pointers in the first section changed the output later on.

 **It's important to understand the difference between the pointer and the value itself.** You cannot say pBob.getName() because pBob actually *does not have a member called getName().* However, the "person" that pBob is pointing to DOES have a getName(), so we use the -> arrow to point to the real Person.